Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 You can call your parameters whatever you want.
 If a function requires more than one argument, we must declare one parameter for each argument, and the arguments supplied when the function is used are assigned to the parameters in the order in which they appear, so that the first argument becomes the value of the first parameter, etc.

 XSLT function arguments are positional, that is, their role in the function is determined by the way they are assigned to parameters in the order in which they are listed inside the parentheses when the function is used.
-There are programming languages that have named parameters that are not sensitive to order, but XPath and XSLT do not support named parameters and all parameters are positional.
+There are programming languages that have named parameters that are not sensitive to order, but XPath and XSLT do not support named function parameters and all function parameters are therefore positional.

 An <xsl:param>